Thou Shalt Not Reject the P-value: Pooling P -values via Meta-analysis

 Today, it is increasingly common to see studies considering and balancing both information accumulation and commonality extraction.
 For example, a committee of researchers may organize several study groups conducting multiple experiments and gathering data at different locations under various conditions, a good practice that has already been adopted in clinical trials (multicentre studies), to seek for converging evidence that may address a common scientific question.
 Naturally, one would ask, is there a suitable approach to obtain evidence from aggregated studies and datasets?

-The \textbf{meta-analysis} \footnote{The term meta-analysis (analysis of analyses) was coined by American statistician Gene V. Glass in 1976 in an article entitled \textit{Primary, secondary, and meta-analysis of research}.} (analysis of analyses) is a useful approach to integrate and extract evidence from large-scale heterogeneous datasets, reduce reporting bias, and draw potentially reliable conclusions.
+The \textbf{meta-analysis} \footnote{The term meta-analysis (analysis of analyses) was coined by Gene V. Glass in 1976 in \textit{Primary, secondary, and meta-analysis of research}.} (analysis of analyses) is a useful approach to integrate and extract evidence from large-scale heterogeneous datasets, reduce reporting bias, and draw potentially reliable conclusions.
 There are, however, both advantages and risks of pooling \textit{P}-values from different studies and datasets.
 They can be generally present in four areas.